Trump’s legal team meets with special counsel as federal indictment looms - KTVZ

 Trump’s legal team meets with special counsel as federal indictment looms

-(CNN) — Donald Trump’s legal team is meeting Thursday with special counsel Jack Smith as a potential federal indictment looms, multiple sources familiar with the matter tell CNN.
+(CNN) — Donald Trump’s defense lawyers and special counsel Jack Smith met Thursday in Washington, DC, without the former president’s team getting any guidance about timing of a possible indictment, sources familiar with the matter told CNN.

+The meeting happened on the same day that the grand jury hearing evidence from the special counsel’s probe into election subversion efforts by Trump and his allies was seen at the federal courthouse.

+A court official said that there will not be any grand jury indictment returns on Thursday.
+Grand jury proceedings are secret and it’s unclear what Thursday’s developments mean for Smith’s investigation.

 Since receiving a letter from Smith indicating he’s a target of the investigation earlier this month, Trump had argued against a meeting between his attorneys and Smith’s team because the former president believed the indictment was already a done deal, two sources familiar with his thinking said.